Judge Sets R. Kelly's Bond at $1 Million

 “He did not force anyone to have sex.
 He’s a rock star.
 He doesn’t have to have nonconsensual sex,” Greenberg said.

 Kelly has been trailed for decades by allegations that he violated underage girls and women and held some as virtual slaves.
 He was charged with 10 counts of aggravated sexual abuse.
-Authorities said the abuse dated back as far as 1998 and spanned more than a decade.

 Robert Kelly, who was acquitted of child pornography charges in 2008, has consistently denied any sexual misconduct.
 He broke into the R&B scene in 1993 with his first solo album, “12 Play,” which produced such popular sex-themed songs as “Bump N’ Grind” and “Your Body’s Callin’.”

 He rose from poverty on Chicago’s South Side and has retained a sizable following.
-He has written numerous hits for himself and other artists, including Celine Dion, Michael Jackson and Lady Gaga.
+Kelly has written numerous hits for himself and other artists, including Celine Dion, Michael Jackson and Lady Gaga.
 His collaborators have included Jay-Z and Usher.

 The jury in 2008 acquitted Kelly of child pornography charges that centered on a graphic video that prosecutors said showed him having sex with a girl as young as 13.
 He and the young woman allegedly seen with him denied they were in the 27-minute video, even though the picture quality was good and witnesses testified it was them, and she did not take the stand.
 Kelly could have gotten 15 years in prison.